scostello28/coursera_big_data/1_introduction_to_big_data/notes.md

   - Key-value pair database
     - Cassandra

 Data Warehouses are central repositories of integrated data from one or more sources.
 The data that gets stored in warehouses, gets extracted from multiple sources.
-It gets transformed into a common structured form and it can slow that into the central database for use by workers creating analytical reports throughout an enterprise.
+It gets transformed into a common structured form and it can flow that into the central database for use by workers creating analytical reports throughout an enterprise.
 Unfortunately, this is fairly static and does not fit well with today's dynamic big data world.

 Big data must pass through a series of steps before it generates value.
 Namely:
 1. data access,